AI4Science-WestlakeU/BuildArena/README.md

 API_KEY_GOOGLE = "<Your Google API key>"

 # Automation clicking fractional position: (x: horizontal from left 0 to right 1, y: vertical: from top 0 to bottom 1)
+# You can keep these default values and calibrate them later using the find_coords tool
 # POS_OPEN_FOLDER: Open the folder to load the machine, a button on the left part of the top column
 POS_OPEN_FOLDER = (0.202, 0.035)
 # POS_ENTER_NAME: The machine name entering frame